4GeeksAcademy/html-tutorial-exercises-course/exercises/01.1-Hello-World/README.md

 # 📝 Instructions

-Please `remove` the current website content and `add` this to tags to your website HTML and build your website to see the results.
+Please `remove` the current website content and `add` this two tags to your website HTML and build your website to see the results.

 ![Build](https://github.com/4GeeksAcademy/html-tutorial-exercises-course/blob/master/.learn/assets/build.png?raw=true)